robenkleene/development-references/languages/react/graphql/graphiql.md

 1. Start the development server if it's not already running (`gatsby develop`).
 2. Visit `http://localhost:8000/___graphql` in a browser

+## Tips

+- Hover a field to see it's parameters, and click for more details in the sidebar

 ## Explorer

 You can explore the data in GraphQL by using the sidebar.
 For example, if you've added Markdown with `gatsby-transformer-remark` then that data will appear under `markdownRemark`.
 E.g., to see the compiled HTML by clicking the "`markdownRemark` > `html`" checkbox (ignore the `html:` with a disclosure triangle), and then running the resulting query: